 - head: prof. Björn Hansen (University of Regensburg);

-- members: mgr Aneta Bučkova (University of Regensburg), mgr Carolin Centner (University of Regensburg), mgr Roman Fisun (University of Regensburg), mgr Iga Kościołek (University of Regensburg), prof. Marek Nekula (University of Regensburg); consultants: prof. Sandra Birzer (University of Bamberg), prof. Bernhard Brehmer (University of Greifswald).
+- members: mgr Aneta Bučkova (University of Regensburg), mgr Carolin Centner (University of Regensburg), mgr Iga Kościołek (University of Regensburg), prof. Marek Nekula (University of Regensburg), dr Michał Woźniak (Institute of the Polish Language PAS, University of Regensburg); consultants: prof. Sandra Birzer (University of Bamberg), prof. Bernhard Brehmer (University of Greifswald), mgr Roman Fisun (University of Regensburg).

 The aim of the project is to provide an integrative account of Polish-German bilingualism in Poland and Germany, including its linguistic as well as sociolinguistic aspects.
 The main objective is to answer the question whether morphosyntactic changes induced by German-Polish language contact in bilingual speech differ across generations.
 The research will focus on the interplay between language biographies and speech of two generations of bilingual communities.
 On the one hand, the research concentrates on bilingual speakers, on the other hand – on the processes of replication of morphosyntactic patterns in both languages: Polish and German.
 The result of the research will be a linguistic corpus of Polish-German bilingual speech (available online), scholarly publications and two doctoral dissertations prepared at the University of Regensburg.